 To make this American goulash, you will need a total of 17 ingredients, which sounds a lot, but isn’t really, because they are all pantry staples that you probably use every day anyway.

-Pasta – For this recipe, I’ve used elbow macaroni but you can use whatever small pasta shapes you happen to have in your cupboard.
-Small shell shapes (conchiglie) work well, as does the twisted fusilli type of noodle as the sauce and ground beef cling to these shapes nicely.
+Pasta - For this recipe, I've used elbow macaroni but you can use whatever small pasta shapes you happen to have in your cupboard.
+Small shell shapes (conchiglie) work well, as does the twisted fusilli noodle as the sauce and ground beef cling to these shapes nicely.

 Flavourings